rxue/learning-dirary/books/WorkingEffectivelyWithLegacyCode/part-I/README.md

 > Unit tests run fast.
 If they don't run fast, they aren't unit tests.
 <br /> Other kinds of tests often masquerade as unit tests.
 A test is not a unit test if:
+<br /> 1.
+It talks to a database.
+<br /> 2.
+It communicates across a network.
+<br /> 3.
+It touches the file system.
+<br /> 4. Ýou have to do special things to your environment (such as editing configuration files) to run it.

 ### *Higher-Level Testing*
 > Unit tests are great, but there is a place for higher-level tests, tests that cover scenarios and interactions in an application.
 Higher-level tests can be used to pin down behavior for a set of classes at a time.
 When you are able to do that, often you can write tests for the individual classes more easily.